NkVaishnav/Vaishnav_Physical_design/README.md

 Once you've confirmed the correctness of the schematic, proceed to generate a layout for it.
 To achieve this, follow these steps within the inverter schematic:

 Access the Simulation menu, and from the options, select LVS netlist: Top Level is a .subckt.
 Allow a brief moment for the process, and then revisit the Simulation menu.
 Check if a checkmark has appeared next to the previously selected option.
 This checkmark indicates that you have successfully defined a subcircuit for creating a layout cell with pins in the layout.
-Conclude the process by creating a netlist for the schematic.
+Conclude the process by hello creating a netlist for the schematic.
 Click the Netlist button and then exit Xschem.

 Importing Schematic To Layout And Inverter Layout Steps